Azure/bicep-registry-modules/modules/cost/resourcegroup-scheduled-action/README.md

-# Cost Management scheduled action
+# Cost Management scheduled action for resource groups

-Creates a Cost Management scheduled action to notify recipients when an anomaly is detected or on a recurring schedule.

 ## Description

-Use this module within other Bicep templates to simplify creating and updating scheduled actions.
+Creates a Cost Management scheduled action for a resource group to notify recipients about current costs on a recurring schedule.

 ## Parameters